mustafamclngn/CCC151-ComplaSys/README.md

 This project is developed in partial fulfillment to the subject CCC151 - Information Management.
 ## Features: (To Be Revised)

-A. Complaint Management
+• Complaint Management
 Add, update, delete complaints, assign barangay officials, and track status (Pending, Under Investigation, Resolved).
-B. Search & Filtering
+• Search & Filtering
 Search complaints by name, date, or type, and filter by status.
-C. Reports & Analysis
+• Reports & Analysis
 View trends, compare resolved vs. pending cases, and optionally export reports.
-D. Barangay Officials Management
+• Barangay Officials Management
 Assign officials to complaints and view their case history (optional).

 ## Authors: